There’s nothing worse than stumping up for insurance only to find the insurer doesn’t pay out when there’s a claim.

 Obviously we can’t be definitive here.
 Every claim is different and evaluated on its own merits or otherwise.
 However, the most common reasons professional indemnity claims aren’t paid include:

 It’s always best to keep them in the loop, even if the problem turns out to be nothing.
 You won’t be penalised or judged for doing so and it means they can prepare for the worst.

-Don’t try and fix the problem yourself either – you might inadvertently admit liability or promise something your insurer can’t deliver.
+Don’t try to fix the problem yourself either – you might inadvertently admit liability or promise something your insurer can’t deliver.
 Neither goes down well.
 Insurers don’t like surprises.

 Pre start-date work.
 Professional indemnity insurance is a claims made policy.
 For claims to be covered, your policy has to be in force when the work is done and when the claim is notified.
-If you’re sued for work you did before the start date of your insurance, it’s not covered.
+If you’re sued for work you did before your insurance’s start date, it’s not covered.

-So, if you take out a new policy and you need to cover pre-existing work, make sure you tick the ‘retroactive cover’ box – it extends cover backwards to a date you choose.
+If you take out a new policy and you need to cover pre-existing work, make sure you tick the ‘retroactive cover’ box.
+It extends cover backwards to a date you choose.

 The same principal applies to post expiry/cancellation work.
 If you’re hit with a claim after your policy’s stopped, it’s not covered – even if it relates to work you did when your insurance was up and running.

 It’s that ‘claims made’ thing again, you see.
 To make sure your past work is covered, either keep your policy going or stop it and buy some run-off cover.

 Business activity.
 Insurers can only cover the work you do, and what they’re aware of.
 For example, if you’ve declared you do IT consultancy but you also do a bit of accountancy on the side, and you’re sued for making a hash of a client’s books, your policy won’t cover it.

 If you do have to diversify, let your insurer know first.